The Fellowship of the Ring Audiobook

 Publisher: Recorded Books

 Over the years, the world has seen a diverse collection of fantasy epics.
 Many of these tales follow the same routine and yet manage to individualize themselves in some form of another.
 This is especially true, when it comes to J. R. R. Tolkien’s The Fellowship of the Ring.
 This is the first book, within The Lord of the Rings series, and it is still considered by many to be the best of all.
 In fact, some critics and readers suggest that the book is one of the best within the entire genre.
-No matter where you stand in this argument, it is truly hard to deny that fact that The Fellowship of the Ring is a treasurable and truly unique experience, which should never be avoided.
+No matter where you stand in this argument, it is truly hard to deny that fact that The Fellowship of the Ring is a treasurable and truly unique experience, especially in audiobook form, which should never be avoided.

 With modern technology, there are plenty of excellent ways to experience this wonderful tale.
 Reading the book and checking out the film are definitely viable options, but I wholeheartedly believe that the audiobook may be an even more enjoyable experience.
 Much of this has to do with the success and value of the source material, but Rob Inglis and his immaculate vocal performance should also be credited.
 Below, you’ll find a comprehensive review for The Fellowship of the Ring audiobook.
 You can check out the reviews for the second and third audiobooks here and here, respectively.

 As someone, who has spent an enormous amount of time listening to audiobooks, I can tell you upfront that they can be hit or miss.
 In order for an audiobook to be a success, each and every variable needs to be perfect.
 A fantastic narrator cannot bring glory to terrible source material and vice versa.
 This is where The Fellowship of the Ring truly excels.
 Not only is the source material fantastic, but also the narration is right on the money.
 Rob Inglis may not be as prolific and experienced as many of the market’s other narrators, but it never shows.
 In fact, in some categories, Rob delivers a better performance than the narrators, who’ve been in the game for a lengthier period of time.